Vignesh-FullStackDeveloper/SmartRouteHub-Backend/README.md

 With `AUTO_INIT_DB=true` (default), the server automatically:
 1. Creates main database if it doesn't exist
 2. Runs all pending migrations
-3. Runs seed files (creates superadmin)
+3. Runs seed files

 **No manual setup needed!**

+**Note**: The superadmin user is automatically created in each organization's database when the organization is created, not in the main database.

 ### Manual Commands